-As Gearhead’s rear end touched the metal folding chair, Lee Roy reached into the fanny pack and unhooked the wires from the lawnmower battery.
+As Gearhead’s rear end touched the metal folding chair, Lee Roy reached into the fanny pack and pulled the red wire loose.
 Gearhead’s eyes dimmed.
 His head slumped gently onto his chest.

 “I reckon all you need is a few newer parts and you’ll be back to your ol’ self.
 Lucky for us that Chigger Hollow is a mighty perilous place ‘round sundown, what with that panther and all.”

 Lee Roy shifted the wad of tobacco in his mouth.